lily-stack/startUp/README.md

 - **Use MongoDB to store credentials** -  Stores user, their comments, and their reviews

 - **Restricts functionality** -  You cannot post a review or comment until you have logged in.

+## WebSocket Delivarable

+For this deliverable I used webSocket to send notifications when someone else posts a review or comment on the frontend in realtime.

+- **Backend listens for WebSocket connection** -  Done!

+- **Frontend makes WebSocket connection** - Done!

+- **Data sent over WebSocket connection** - Done!

+- **WebSocket data displayed** - All users will rcieve a notification that another user has posted a review or comment